 Graz is a university center and the city where the famous actor Arnold Schwarzenegger grew up.
 Due to the historic core of the city, Graz has been declared a UNESCO World Heritage Site.

 From the multitude of similar buildings, a futuristic building in the shape of a blue bubble stands out.
-That is where the Kunsthaus – Graz Art Museum is located.
-Its facade is used to display animations and films, and inside there are galleries where you can see works of modern art.
+That is where the Kunsthaus Graz Art Museum is located.
+Its facade is used to display animations and films, and inside, there are galleries where you can see works of modern art.

 This museum does not have a permanent exhibition, so every time you come to Graz, you will be greeted by a new show.
-The working hours of the museum are from 10 am to 6 pm, and the ticket price is 10 euro per person.

 See the most interesting sights in Graz on the Old Town Highlights Private Walking Tour.
-Book this tour here.

 8. Miniature World – Great Fun for the Whole Family (Hamburg, Germany)